koulakis/bender/README.md

 There are actually two data structures that keep the information of the game: `Bender` and the `CityMap`.
 The state is a stack of tuples `(Bender, CityMap)`.
 A new configuration is pushed when moving to the future and the last configuration pops when going back to the past.
 Those are controlled respectively by the `update` and `undo` instances of the State monad.
 There is a third instance, `doNothing`, which just preserves the current state.
 All those elements live in `src/Lib.hs`.
 One could separate them in files, but they were deliberately put together in order to keep this an (almost) one page app.

-`singleStep` is a transformed state monad which wraps an IO monad.
+`mainLoop` is a transformed state monad which wraps an IO monad.
 This means it accesses directly functions that update the state plus it can use IO actions by using the `lift` function.
 It does the following:

 1. Reads the user's key input
 2. Maps the input to actions: `'l' -> undo, 'k' -> update, everything else -> doNothing`
 3. Applies the action to the input state
 4. Prints the map of the updated state
 5. Returns the updated state

-`singleAction` is composed with itself infinitely many times in `mainLoop` and produces the main loop of the application.
+6. Repeats itself

 All this happens in `app/Main.hs`.

 ## License